mario-a-welch/mario-a-welch/README.md

 Im a current student and future grad (April 1st!!!) from Codeup, a 22-week fully-immersive, project based, and intensive Full-Stack Java Career Accelerator.
 This program has helped me increase my problem-solving skills while developing new ones (HTML, CSS, JavaScript, and Java to name a few!).

--I'm currently:
+I'm currently:

 -🔭 working on my capstone project!!!

 -🌱 learning Swift and expanding my knowledge in iOS Development!

--📫 How to reach me:
+📫 How to reach me:

 - Email: mario.welch01@gmail.com
 - Linkedin: www.linkedin.com/in/mario-a-welch